wemmm/My-CV/README.md

 ## Experience

+**DataSine** (January 2018 to present)
+*Front end engineer*
+I work on the front end of DataSine's machine learning & psychology platform as part of an agile tech team within a fast-paced startup.
+We use React.js and ES6 to develop and maintain a variety of apps and APIs.

-**Tata Consultancy Services** (August 2017 to present)
+**Tata Consultancy Services** (August 2017 to January 2018)
 *Assistant systems engineer*
-I work as part of a close-knit, diverse and agile team to create innovative apps and prototypes for clients.
-We're tech agnostic and work in a broad variety of frameworks and languages: Python, Flask, Ruby, RoR, JavaScript, Node.js and React to name a few!
+I worked as part of a close-knit, diverse team to create innovative apps and prototypes for clients.
+We were tech agnostic and worked in a broad variety of frameworks and languages: Python, Flask, Ruby, RoR, JavaScript, Node.js and React to name a few!

 **Artist/Designer** (2012 to 2017)